sensouradeep/todo/README.md

 # todo
-A react complete package for implementing to-do web application
+A React complete package for implementing to-do web application